Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/migration_guide.md

-### ISLE Alpha Migration Guide (draft 02.5.2018)
+### ISLE Migration Guide (draft 02.5.2018)

-This Alpha Migration guide is the intended process for endusers to migrate their existing production Islandora environment to their respective ISLE Islandora containers and volumes.
+This Migration guide is the intended process for endusers to migrate their existing production Islandora environment to their respective ISLE Islandora containers and volumes.

 ### Assumptions / Prerequisites